backstage/backstage/docs/plugins/create-a-plugin.md

 startup and hot reloads.
 It is only meant for local development, and the setup for it can be found inside the plugin's `dev/` directory.

-### Other Plugin Types
+### Other Plugin Library Package Types

-There are other plugin types that you can chose from.
+There are other plugin library package types that you can chose from.
 To be able to select the type when you create a new plugin just run: `yarn new`.
 You'll then be asked what type of plugin you wish to create like this:

 ![List of available plugin types to pick from](../assets/plugins/create-plugin_types.png)